-Managed lands are divided into two "categories": agricultural managed lands and nonagricultural managed lands (NAML).
+Managed lands are divided into two "categories": agricultural managed lands and non-agricultural managed lands (NAML).
 Agricultural managed land includes cropland, fallow and improved pasture land that may receive agricultural source material (ASM).
 Non-agricultural managed lands include golf courses, residential lawns and other turf that may receive commercial fertilizer or non-agricultural source material (NASM).

 Land use classifications for land area are based on data from the Municipal Property Assessment Corporation (MPAC), who provide a parcel layer in GIS format (see Table 4-2 for description).
 Each parcel has a code describing the main land cover classification, including codes for agricultural land, residential, commercial and industrial land.
 All MPAC farm codes (3-digit numbers starting with 2) were considered in the agricultural managed lands calculation if they were within or partially within the HVA areas.
-All other categories were considered in the non-agricultural category to determine the amount of non-agricultural managed lands if they intersected the highly vulnerable aquifer areas.
+All other categories were considered in the non-agricultural category to determine the amount of non-agricultural managed lands if they intersected the highly vulnerable aguifer areas.

 In some cases, additional classification was required where the MPAC data layer did not provide enough information on which to determine the land use on a parcel of land.
 Using 2006 ortho-photo (see Table 4-3 for description), air photo interpretation was used to determine whether a parcel of land should be classified as agricultural or non-agricultural.
 If possible, air photos were used to determine the type of agricultural or non-agricultural activity on a parcel of land.
 In the calculation of managed lands, areas of wetlands, impervious areas, wooded areas, water bodies and aggregate license areas were removed from consideration.
 The calculations for agricultural managed lands and non-agricultural managed lands are described below.
-The non-agricultural managed lands and aggregate license areas that intersect the highly vulnerable aquifer areas to get a percent managed land value.
+The non-agricultural managed lands and agricultural managed lands areas will be added together and divided by all the parcel areas that intersect the highly vulnerable aquifer areas to get a percent managed land value.